-Like I mentioned earlier, used mobile homes are not hugely common, so having many purchased all at once creates low supply.
-This means lenders can charge more because there will be many people who want or need a used mobile home and only the highest bidder can afford it.
+As previously mentioned, used mobile homes are not widely common, so having many purchased all at once creates a dip in supply.
+This means lenders can charge more because there will be many people who want or need a used mobile home and unfortunately – only the highest bidder can afford it.

-There are a few more aspects of used mobile homes that should be considered before the purchase of one.
+There are a few more aspects of used mobile homes that should be considered before purchasing.

-A used mobile home is given a 60-day Habitability Warranty.
-This means from the day the used home is set on your property, you have 60 days to get all water and electric connected and tested thoroughly to have any necessary repairs covered by the seller.
+However, a used mobile home is only given a 60-day Habitability Warranty, which means from the day the used home is set on your property, you have 60 days to get all water and electric connected and tested thoroughly to have any necessary repairs covered by the seller.

-One issue homes buyers may or may not consider when looking into the purchase of used mobile homes is their resale value.
-While used mobile homes that remain on the same property and are moved only for the original sale retain their value very well, and even appreciate, homes that have been moved more than once are immediately disqualified from sale with a government loan (FHA and VA).
+While used mobile homes that remain on the same property and are moved only for the original sale retain their value very well, and can often appreciate, homes that have been moved more than once are immediately disqualified from sale with a government loan (FHA and VA).

 In other words, reselling a twice-moved mobile home may result in having to sell for much less than the home’s true value.